ctracey03/HomeLabs/Active Directory Infrastrcuture/README.md

 Problem: Duplicate or ghost network adapter
 Resolution: Reviewed the active adapters and corrected the static network configuration

-Problem: DNS forwarding unsuccessful
+Problem: DNS forwarding initially appeared unsuccesful
-Resolution: Verified internal DNS first, then tested eternal name resolution through DC01
+Resolution: Verified internal DNS first, then tested external name resolution through DC01

 Problem: Windows installation media issues
 Resolution: Created the virtual machine instance first, and then uploaded the ISO file after the VM was created.

+Problem: Incorrect security group scope
+Resolution: Identified a resource permission group that had been created with the wrong scope and corrected it to a Domain Local security group before applying NTFS permissions.

 ## Project Limitations

 Because the host system only had 8GB of RAM, DC01 also hosted the departmental file shares.
 In a production environment, file services would normally be on their own separate server, rather than sharing the domain controller.

 The environment also only used one domain controller.
-A production environment would normally have additionally domain controllers to support redundancy, replication, and fault tolerance.
+A production environment would normally have additional domain controllers to support redundancy, replication, and fault tolerance.

 This lab was isolated within VirtualBox and was not configured as an internet facing environment.